FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    .. image:: ./img/Data_Input_Manual_PRO_2023/Data_Input_Manual_PRO_2023014.png
    5

-   **D**

-   **ata**

-   ** I**

-   **nPut**

-   **G**

-   **ettin**

-   **G**

-   ** S**

-   **tarted**
+   Data Input
+   Getting Started

-   **Start simple, then add detail**
+   Start simple, then add detail

-   The first flood simulation for any project will be a simple overland flow model upon

-   | which a more detailed flood simulation will be built.
+   The first flood simulation for any project will be a simple overland flow model upon which a more detailed flood simulation will be built.
-   | A suggested order of component construction is as follows:
+   A suggested order of component construction is as follows:   ·

-    ·

-    Rainfall/Infiltration
+      - Rainfall/Infiltration

-    ·

-    Channels
+      - Channels

-    ·

-    Levees
+      - Levees

-    ·

-    Streets
+      - Streets

-    ·

-    Buildings
+      - Buildings

-    ·

-    Hydraulic Structures (culverts, weirs and bridges)
+      - Hydraulic Structures (culverts, weirs and bridges)

-    ·

-    Storm Drains
+      - Storm Drains

-    ·

-    Multiple Channel (rills and gullies)
+      - Multiple Channel (rills and gullies)

-    ·

-    Mud and debris flows/sediment transport
+      - Mud and debris flows/sediment transport

-   As new components are added to a model and tested, other components switches

-   | can be turned off in the CONT.DAT file.
-   | FLO-2D routes flows in eight directions as shown in the sidebar figure.
-The four

-   compass directions are numbered 1 to 4 and the four diagonal directions are num-

-   bered 5 to 8.
-Some components such as levees are placed on boundaries of the grid

-   element.
-The grid element boundaries constitute an octagon for components associ-

-   ated with the boundary.
+   As new components are added to a model and tested, other components switches can be turned off in the CONT.DAT file.
+FLO-2D routes flows in eight directions as shown in the sidebar figure.
+The four  compass directions are numbered 1 to 4 and the four diagonal directions are numbered 5 to 8.
+Some components such as levees are placed on boundaries of the grid element.
+The grid element boundaries constitute an octagon for components associated with the boundary.

-   **Saving data**
+   Saving data

-   When creating or editing the data files, it is suggested that the data files saved

-   frequently and that one folder for testing a project and another one for editing a
+   When creating or editing the data files, it is suggested that the data files saved frequently and that one folder for testing a project and another one for editing a project.

-   project.
 It is suggested that the data files be saved after finishing each component.

    **Develop the Project Files**